 The Most Affordable USB Audio Interface

 Behringer strikes again!
-Comparable to the Scarlett Solo or Steinberg UR12, the UMC22 does what the others do for only $39.99.
+Comparable to the Scarlett Solo or Steinberg UR12, the UMC22 does what the others do for $59.
 Skip your morning coffee for a week, and you’ve pinched enough pennies to jump in the home recording game.

 It’s a silly cliché, but you almost can’t afford not to own one of these.
-Though it’s limited to 48 kHz sample rates, it still contains the MIDAS-designed preamp that its bigger brothers have, and a 1/4″ input for directly recording guitar, bass, or other line-level instruments.
+Though it’s limited to 48 kHz sample rates, it still contains the MIDAS-designed preamp that its bigger brothers have.
+It also has a 1/4″ input for directly recording guitar, bass, or other line-level instruments.

 On an absolute shoestring, the UMC22 is the clear winner here.
 It just goes to show, the best USB audio interfaces hardly have to cost a thing.